SimplySimo/MoulaCodeChallenge/ReadMe.md

 ##### What has been done
 - The ticked lines for the user stories
 - Use of The Repository Pattern for handling database connections
-- Changed the names of the environment specific configuration profiles.
-In the real world these would contain environment specific variables such as connection strings etc.
 - Database is hosted on azure.
 To change databases all that needs to be done is modify the connection string.
 This can be done for environment specific connection strings
 - Unit testing MVC application using mocked data context
 - End2End/Functional testing with selenium suite